curiousML/curiousml.github.io/_posts/2026-08-14-why-python.md

   Where Python sits among programming languages, why it took over scientific computing, and what it costs you in return.
 category: "Dev"
+cover: /images/covers/why-python.png
 tags: [Python, Teaching]
 glyph: ">>>"
 ---

 Every course that starts with a language owes you a justification for the choice.
 This is mine.
-It is not "Python is the best language" — no language is — but Python is, today, the shortest path between a statistical idea and a result somebody else can reproduce.
+It is not that Python is the best language, because no language is.
+It is that Python is, today, the shortest path between a statistical idea and a result somebody else can reproduce.

 *This began as the opening notes of my Python course at EPITA in 2021.
 The argument has held up; the numbers in it had not, so they are current as of